ordzaar/ordit-sdk/README.md

 pnpm dev
 ```

+### Documentation

+Documentation is done using [Docusaurus](https://docusaurus.io/).
+When adding new features or modifying existing ones, please include all documentation updates within the same pull-request.

 ## License & Disclaimer

 By using `Ordit` (this repo), you (the user) agree to be bound by [the terms of this license](LICENSE).